MukitCSTE/UVicSENG360Labs/lab04/index.md

 For block ciphers, when the size of the plaintext is not the multiple of the block size, padding may be required.
 In this task, we will study padding schemes.

 *Task 1:* The openssl manual says that it uses the PKCS5 standard for its padding.
-Please design an experiment to verify this.
-In particular, use your experiment to figure out the paddings in the AES encryption when the length of the plaintext is 20 octets and 32 octets.
+Please design an experiment to verify the existence of padding.
+In particular, use your experiment to figure out the paddings in the AES encryption when the length of the plaintext is 20 bytes and 32 bytes.

+*Task 2:* Please use ECB, CBC, CFB, and OFB modes to encrypt a file (you can pick any cipher).

 **Question 4:** Please report the findings of your experiment.

-*Task 2:* Please use ECB, CBC, CFB, and OFB modes to encrypt a file (you can pick any cipher).

 **Question 5:** Which operating modes require padding?
 Why do the others not require padding?